Flag of Penang: History

-Under the rule of the Sultanate of Kedah prior to the arrival of the East India Company in 1786, the first known representation of Penang on a flag was as one of the three crowns on the flag of the Straits Settlements in use between 1877 and 1946.
-Following the dissolution of the Straits Settlements and the admission of Penang as a Crown colony within the Malayan Union, there appears to be little clarity as to what flag Penang used between its separation from the April 1946 and the eventual adoption of a blue ensign defaced by the 1949 arms.
+Penang did not have its own flag under the rule of the Sultanate of Kedah, prior to the arrival of the East India Company in 1786.
+The first known representation of Penang on a flag was as one of the three crowns on the flag of the Straits Settlements in use between 1877 and 1946.
+Following the dissolution of the Straits Settlements and the admission of Penang as a Crown colony within the Malayan Union, there appears to be little clarity as to what flag Penang used between the Straits Settlement dissolution in April 1946 and the eventual adoption of a blue ensign defaced by the 1949 arms.
 This would be replaced with final flag of the Crown colony was a blue ensign, defaced with a flag badge (Note: A flag badge refers to the emblem on British colonial flags identifying the colony.) depicting the areca nut palm, adopted as of the 17 June 1952 by the Settlement Council.

 In the months preceding Malayan independence, the Settlement Government announced a competition on 17 May 1957 to design a new state flag for Penang.
 The winner, a C.K.
 Fook of 434, Chulia Street, was awarded $500 for his design on 20 August.
 The final modified design differed on the shade of blue submitted by Fook, but it was decided to award the prize to him regardless.

 The new state flag of Penang was raised at noon on 30 August 1957 at the Padang (Note: The Sunday Standard reported that the "state flag" was flown during the ceremony.
 The same newspaper referred to the flag representing Malaya as the "federation flag".) in the presence of the new governor Raja Uda and the last resident commissioner Robert Porter Bingham.
 That evening, the Union Jack was lowered for the final time at 6:45 pm near Fort Cornwallis, George Town, marking the end of 171 years of British rule.

 On 24 December 1957, nominated member Koh Sin Hock told the State Council that the flag's areca-nut palm did not resemble a real one, likening it to a coconut palm, and that he hoped a more realistic depiction could be used instead.